Moduli Spaces of Pentagonal Subdivision Tilings: Boundary of Moduli Space

-For $v\in \Omega_5$, we rotate $v$ by $-\frac{2}{3}\pi$ around $O$ to get $w$, and require $v,w,A,A^*$ to be on the same arc.
-This is described by Figure \ref{boundary-tetraA}.
-The picture is authentic for tetrahedron, and is schematically correct for octahedron and icosahedron.
-If $V=v$, then $Av=a_1, Aw=a_2, Bv=b_1$, and the picture describes the extreme case that the end $w$ of $a_2$ touches $b_1$.
+In Figure \ref{boundary-tetraA}, for $v\in \Omega_5$, we connect $Av$ and rotate by $-\frac{2}{3}\pi$ around $A$ to get $Aw$.
+The picture is for the tetrahedron in $A$-projection, and is schematically correct for the octahedron and icosahedron.
+In this construction, we have $Av=a_1$, $Aw=a_2$ and $Bv=b_1$.